EmileTrotignon/blog/monad.md

 In this blog post, I will try to explain two important things around monads:

-- Why let operators make sense?
+- Why do let operators make sense?
 - Why is this signature named, in what sense is it special?

 What I will not try to explain is how to use them.
 For that I believe that the